AQUACEL® Foam Dressing is the only foam that has comfort, simplicity and the healing benefits of a Hydrofiber® interface.

 Should you observe irritation (reddening, inflammation), maceration (whitening of the skin), or hypergranulation (excess tissue formation), consult a health care professional.

-The wound should be inspected during dressing changes for (1) signs of infection (increased pain, bleeding, warmth/redness of surrounding tissue, wound exudate), (2) there is a change in wound color and/or odor, (3) any other unexpected symptoms occur (e.g., maceration of hypergranulation).
+The wound should be inspected during dressing changes for (1) signs of infection (increased pain, bleeding, warmth/redness of surrounding tissue, wound exudate), (2) there are changes in wound color and/or odor, (3) any other unexpected symptoms occur (e.g., maceration of hypergranulation).

 The use of AQUACEL® Foam Dressing adhesive and non adhesive has not been studied in wounds due to herpes simplex or impetigo.